bysaar/Entropy-Score/README.md

 - Packet-Score threshold was statically set as 15 according to article's results.
 - Number of requests for each client is defined according to article described experiment.

-> The values of the parameters were taken from TABLE II. in the article.
+> The values of the parameters were taken from TABLE II. of the article.

 ### The Simulation: